How to Use an Instant Pot

 1. Was the seal set firmly in the lid?
 If the seal is not firmly set around the inner wire of the lid, it won’t be able to get a good enough seal to hold the pressure.
 If you have two ring seals, replace it and try again.

-2. If the pot continues hissing and doesn’t stop, so the float valve never latches and the cooking time won’t start, try pushing down on the lid to form a seal.
+2. If the pot continues hissing and doesn’t stop, the float valve never latches and the cooking time won’t start, try pushing down on the lid to form a seal.
 Just pushing the lid sometimes alleviates the problem.

 3. Was the vent turned all the way to the sealing position?
+Turn the vent valve one way and back again to make sure it is in the right position.

 If none of these issues were the problem, you may have a faulty machine and should contact the manufacturer, according to the instructions in your manual.